tim-kos/jQuery-Simple-Form/Readme.md

 # Simple form

-A jQuery plugin to provide some simple functions to process forms.
+A jQuery plugin to provide some functions to process ajax forms.

 Can handle redirects, validation rules (you need jquery.validate for that), success/failure messages and more.